prwitt/azure-demos/kubernetes/README.md

 * Deploy a multi-tier Open Source app
 * Validate access to the Application

-The multi-tier app is based on [MEAN stack](http://mean.io/).
+The multi-tier app is based on the [MEAN stack](http://mean.io/).
 Additional information about it can be obtained in the "app" folder from the same git repository.
-This is how the app looks like:
+The following diagram shows how the app looks like:

 ![topology](media/mean-k8s-az.png)